People can be infected when they consume contaminated food or drink or have contact with infected people or animals.

 People who have a high fever, bloody or severe diarrhea, or worsening symptoms may need to take azithromycin for 3 days by mouth.
 Ciprofloxacin is an alternative but is used with caution because resistance to this antibiotic is increasing.

-If the bloodstream is infected, antibiotics such as imipenem or gentamicin are required for 2 to 4 weeks.
+If the bloodstream or other organs are infected, antibiotics such as imipenem or gentamicin are required for 2 to 4 weeks.
 The antibiotics used first may be adjusted based on results of the susceptibility tests.

 Drugs Mentioned In This Article